NickAcPT/nip-itc/README.md

 # Networking is a Pain - Is This Cheating?

+Don't mind me…
-Don't mind me..
-Totally not cheating by writing some code that outputs all the logic of networking for me..
+Totally not cheating by writing some code that outputs all the logic of networking for me...

+***You saw nothing!***